Samyukta1189/cse5335-sxv0500-2/README.md

     * Using the postgres database in Windows.
 Installation of Postgres 9.5 in Windows requires to add the 'psql' environment variables to the %PATH% variable.
     * When using json file to parse the csv attributes to json, a lot of data parse errors where reported which had to be    dentified and corrected before executions.
+    * Working with json library files for non-primary key implementation.